BrandonWilsonProjects/Math-Animations/README.md

 3. Click the `.mp4` file you want
 3. View Raw
 3. Enjoy!
-4. Either:
-   - Click the **Download** button (top-right), or
-   - Right-click the video → “Save video as…”

 That’s it — ready to drop straight into PowerPoint, Google Slides, Nearpod, Canvas, etc.